wordswords/dotfiles/README.md

 # My .dotfiles

 My setup with custom settings for bash, zsh and vim, with some extra `~/bin` helper scripts for good measure.
-Tested on Ubuntu 22.04 and the latest Lubuntu.

 I test this mainly on my ThinkStation box running the latest Ubuntu LTS, and on my W11 box running Ubuntu under WSL2.
 I haven't tested it on OSX for ages, and can pretty much guarantee it won't run on that anymore.